soukainak/cpu-monitoring/app-client/README.md

 ## Setup instructions

 To setup the project you can start by installing the dependencies.
-To do so, you can run this command at the root of the project and in app-client folder `cd app-client`:
+To do so you can run at the project root:

-### `npm install`
+### `npm run setup`

-then, to run the project you can run concurrently the client and server by running at the root of the project:
+then, to start the project you can run concurrently the client and server by running at the root of the project:

 ### `npm start`

 Open [http://localhost:3000] to view it in the browser.

 The utils file methods and the component are tested.
-Run this command to excecute these tests:
+Run this command on `app-client` to excecute these tests:

 ### `npm test`

----------------------------------------------- FUTUR IMPROVMENTS -----------------------------------------------

-### Continuous Integration/Continuous Deployment (CI/CD) with Docker:

-Integrating CI/CD pipelines ensures automated testing and deployment of the application, enhancing development efficiency and reliability.
-Docker can be used for containerization, providing a consistent environment across different stages of the pipeline.
-Here's how we can integrate CI/CD with Docker:

-- CI Pipeline: Set up a CI pipeline using tools like Jenkins, GitLab CI, or GitHub Actions.
-The pipeline should include steps for building Docker images, running tests, and pushing images to a registry.

-- Dockerization: Dockerize the application by creating a Dockerfile that defines the application's environment and dependencies.
-Use multi-stage builds for optimizing Docker image size.

-- Testing: Integrate Cypress for end-to-end testing to ensure the application functions correctly across different environments.
-Cypress tests can be executed as part of the CI pipeline to catch regressions early.

-- Deployment: Define deployment stages in the CI/CD pipeline to deploy the application to various environments automatically after successful testing.
+## Future improvments

 ### WebSocket Integration: